CHTC/chtc-website-source/uw-research-computing/configure-ssh.md

 ---

 This guide describes
-* how to authenticate with Duo when logging into CHTC
+* how to authenticate with Duo when logging into CHTC's HTC and HPC systems
-* how to set your login (ssh) configuration to “reuse” a two factor authenticated connection over a certain period of time.
+* how to set your login (SSH) configuration to “reuse” a two-factor authenticated connection over a certain period of time.

 ## Authentication with Duo

-As of December 2022, accessing CHTC resources now requires two factor authentication.
-The first “factor” uses your NetID password (or ssh keys) and the second “factor” is authentication using Duo, via either a Duo fob or the Duo app.
+As of December 2022, accessing CHTC resources now requires two-factor authentication.
+The first “factor” uses your NetID password (or SSH keys) and the second “factor” is authentication using Duo, via either a Duo fob or the Duo app.

-See the following video for an demonstration of two factor authentication with Duo when logging into CHTC:
+See the following video for an demonstration of two-factor authentication with Duo when logging into CHTC:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J-wxsrQ3v04" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>